-- 1. Calculate Brewster angle for a wave impinging on ground having permittivity of $\varepsilon_r = 5$ - 2.
-Find the capacity of AWGN Channel has a bandwidth of 1MHz, signal power is 10watts and noise spectral density is 10^{-9} Watts/Hz. - 3.
-Determine the capacity of slow fading channel and prove that the outage probability is $P{out}(R) = \frac{2^R 1}{SNR}$ where R is the data rate. - 4.
-Find the far field distance for an antenna with maximum distance of 0.5M and operating frequency of 900MHz. - In a digital cellular equalizer if f=800MHz and the mobile velocity V=90Km/Hr determine the maximum number of symbols that could be transmitted without updating the equalizer assuming a symbol rate of 25.3symbols/sec. - 6.
-Assume four branch diversity is used where each branch receives an independent Rayleigh fading signal.
-If the average SNR is 20 dB determine the probability that it will drop below 5dB.
-If the receiver is without diversity what will be the case. - 7.
-Assume a mobile traveling at a velocity of 10m/sec receives two multipath components at a carrier frequency of 1000MHz.The first component is assumed to arrive at $\tau = 0$ with an initial phase of 0 degree and the power of 70dBm and the second component which is 3dB weaker that the first component is assumed to arrive at $\tau = 1\mu s$ also with a initial phase of 0 dB.
-If the mobile moves directly towards the direction of arrival of the first component and directly away from the direction of arrival the second component, compute the average narrow band power received over this observation interval. - 8.
+- 1. A Wireless channel has a multipath spread of 1msec.
+The total channel bandwidth at bandpass available for signal transmission is 5KHz.
+Determine the coherence bandwidth.
+Is the channel frequency selective?
+Justify. - 2.
+In mobile multipath channels, if the baseband signal bandwidth is much greater than Doppler spread how do you name the channel?
+Why is it called so? - 3.
+Assume a mobile traveling at a velocity of 10m/sec receives two multipath components at a carrier frequency of 1000MHz.
+The first component is assumed to arrive at $\tau = 0$ with an initial phase of 0 degree and the power of -70dBm and the second component which is 3dB weaker that the first component is assumed to arrive at $\tau = 1 \mu s$ also with a initial phase of 0 dB.
+If the mobile moves directly towards the direction of arrival of the first component and directly away from the direction of arrival the second component, compute the average narrow band power received over this observation interval. - 4.
 Consider a transmitter which radiates a sinusoidal carrier frequency of 1850MHz for a vehicle moving 60m/Hr, Compute the received carrier frequency if the mobile is moving (i) Directly towards the transmitter (ii) Directly away from the transmitter and (iii) in a direction which is perpendicular to the direction of arrival of the transmitter signal.